Mike4lpha/Gas_Lift_and_Choke_Optimization/README.md

 # Gas_Lift_and_Choke_Optimization

+The Gas Lift & Choke Optimization project successfully integrates petroleum engineering principles with modern machine learning techniques to solve a high-value production challenge.
+By combining well site data with ensemble ML models such as Decision Tree, Random Forest and XGBoost, the system can accurately predict oil production and determine optimal operating parameters for gas lift and choke settings.
+The approach demonstrates significant potential for boosting production efficiency, reducing manual intervention, and supporting data-driven decision-making in the field.

+The project’s emphasis on reproducible workflows make it suitable for both academic teaching and industrial adaptation.
+Its framework’s flexibility allows for future integration of real-time SCADA data and advanced AI methods such as reinforcement learning.
+Ultimately, this work showcases how physics-aware ML can enhance operational performance, maximize economic returns, and prepare engineers for the evolving digital oilfield.

 #### Part A: Gas Lift Systems
 Purpose: Gas injection reduces hydrostatic pressure, allowing reservoir pressure to push fluids to surface